What’s the difference between sponge and foam rubber?

 27th December, 2018

-This differentiation between the two materials is very important to technical buyers – after all, materials are chosen based not only on their functionality but also on their safety.
+The differentiation between foam rubber and sponge rubber materials is very important to technical buyers – after all, materials are chosen based not only on their functionality but also on their safety.
 For example, in the mass transit industry, some silicone foams meet FST standards, while the majority of carbon black foams fall short.
+Foam rubber and sponge rubber both have the advantage of low density but they behave differently in the form of a barrier.
+Keep reading to find out about the two materials.

 How is foam rubber made?